ortus-docs/coldbox-docs/testing/integration_testing/http_method_mocking.md

 # HTTP Method Mocking

 There are times when building RESTFul web services that you need to mock the incoming HTTP verb.
+This is done via MockBox:

 ```js
 function run(){